hackdou/initblog.com/_posts/2019-02-13-dirty-sock.markdown

 Two working exploits are provided in the [dirty_sock repository](https://github.com/initstring/dirty_sock/){:target="_blank"}:
 1. [dirty_sockv1](https://github.com/initstring/dirty_sock/blob/master/dirty_sockv1.py){:target="_blank"}: Uses the 'create-user' API to create a local user based on details queried from the Ubuntu SSO.
-2. [dirty_sockv2](https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py){:target="_blank"}: Sideloads a snap that contains an install-hook that generates a new local user.
+2. [dirty_sockv2](https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py){:target="_blank"}: Sideloads a Snap that contains an install-hook that generates a new local user.

 Both are effective on default installations of Ubuntu.
 Testing was mostly completed on 18.10, but older verions are vulnerable as well.